 None northerners were subjected to unnecessary condition such as insults, blackmailing, lack of social recognition, denial of their right, and immortal acts were imposed on them.

 The reasons was very implicit given the fact that it should be carried out silently in a tactical form to terrorize black Africans and abandon areas closer to oil wells so that they remain less knowledgeable to what going on.

 Even when the war took its sharp turn, the Arab never give up on such dreams.

-Thanks to SPLM/A for bringing these insignificants behavior of Jellaba to international level by legitimizing the liberation struggle.
+Thanks to SPLM/A for bringing these insignificants behaviour of Jellaba to international level by legitimizing the liberation struggle.